 What I Wish I’d Known Before I Wrote My K

-Three K awardees (K01, K08, K23) share the advice they wish they’d received before preparing career development awards at a recent seminar.
+Three K awardees (K01, K08, K23) share the advice they wish they’d received before preparing career development awards.
 Writing your K?
 Listen up.

 Training Plan and Mentors

 Have an endgame, and goals to get there.
 In your training plan, you should be able to articulate your research aspirations for the longterm (and make sure that fills a niche in your field).
 Work backwards to establish long-term, intermediate, and short-term (i.e., K) goals.